dmbarbour/glas/docs/GlasDesign.md

 # Glas Design

-Glas was named in allusion to transparency of glass, human mastery over glass as a material, and staged creation with glass (liquid and solid).
+Glas is named in allusion to transparency of glass, human mastery over glass as a material, and phased liquid-to-solid creation with glass being vaguely analogous to staged metaprogramming.
+It can also be read as a backronym for 'general language system', which is what glas aspires to be.

-Design goals for glas include compositionality, extensibility, reproducibility, modularity, metaprogramming, and live coding.
-Compared to conventional languages, there is much more focus on compile-time computation and staging.
+Design goals for glas include compositionality, extensibility, reproducibility, modularity, staged metaprogramming, live coding, and distributed computing.
+Compared to conventional languages, there is much more focus on compile-time computation and many design constraints to simplify liveness.

-Interaction with a glas system is initially through a command line 'glas' executable.
+Interaction with the glas system is initially through a command line 'glas' executable.
 See [Glas CLI](GlasCLI.md) for details.

 ## Data